AndreasMadsen/my-setup/dtu-hpc-python3/README.md

 rm -f setup-python3.*
 ```

+### Known issues

+Tensorflow should work with multiple GPUs but currently doesn't on the HPC
+system.
+To use just one GPU set e.g. `CUDA_VISIBLE_DEVICES=3`.
+To get a
+list of all available GPUs use `nvidia-smi`.

 ### After install and future login

 For any future login and after the installation run one of these: